Command Line

 and $$camelName$$

-Note that scaffoldName is the name that you have passed as argument
+scaffoldName is a string with the name that you have passed as argument.

 const transformName = (name) => {